 eyes screened against flash-pops,

 answers, I won't know until it happens.

-been turned into brightly-coloured, natural totem-pole - a work of public
+brightly-coloured, natural totem-pole - a work of public art.

 No doubt it was unveiled in a happy atmosphere, surrounded by people who had come specially to admire it and to celebrate it.
 Today it stands rather starkly - but not exactly out of place - among the gambolling children, joggers and dog-walkers who frequent the park.

 Not far away, close to the lower pool, there used to be another oak tree.
 Once upon a time it, too, was stripped of its branches and bark, but in a less artistic and altogether more violent way when, one night, a glowing inferno of sparking aluminium and flaming hydrogen fell out of a cloudless sky and drenched it in fire.
 It, too, was soon surrounded by crowds of spectators who came not to admire but out of a kind of dumb curiosity, and if they came to celebrate anything, it was revenge and death.
 Today, this tree no longer survives, not even as a dead totem, and no trace of it remains.
 This was "The Zeppelin Oak" - a tree which, until it was finally cut down in the 1930s, marked the spot where, amid hoots of triumph and hatred audible from miles away, the Zeppelin L31 crashed to earth.